-Perspectives on Achieving Presbyopic Contact Lens Success—sponsored by Johnson & Johnson Inc.—the second Through the Lens supplement, is a valuable tool for optometrists who may be hesitant to offer multifocal contact lenses to presbyopic patients.
+Perspectives on Achieving Presbyopic Contact Lens Success—sponsored by Johnson & Johnson Inc.—the second Through the Lens supplement, is a valuable tool for doctors of optometry who may be hesitant to offer multifocal contact lenses to presbyopic patients.
 The supplement presents a conversation among CLCS members, addressing a wide range of issues related to providing multifocal contact lenses, including which patients make the best candidates, how to approach patients and how to manage patient expectations.

 Jeffrey J. Walline, O.D., Ph.D., CLCS chair and associate dean for research at The Ohio State University, offers five tips for multifocal contact lens success.

 - Talk to all presbyopic patients about multifocal contact lenses.